circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 - Use a Docker image ID
 to pin an image to a fixed version.

-**NOTE:** For docker images that have `-node` (Node.js) included in the container, the latest LTS version of Node is used.
-If you would like to include your own specific version of Node.js / NPM you can set it up in a series of `run` steps in your `.circleci/config.yml`.
+**NOTE:** For Node.js variant Docker images (tags that end in `-node`) the LTS release of Node.js is pre-installed.
+If you would like to include your own specific version of
+Node.js / NPM you can set it up in a series of `run` steps in your `.circleci/config.yml`.
 Consider the example below, which installs a specific version of Node.js alongside the Ruby image.

 ```yaml